-Panel A plots the treatment effect on the county mean occupational income score.
-Panel B plots the variance of occupational income in the county.
+B plots effects on the variance.
 In both cases, pretrends are parallel between the winning and runner-up counties.
 There is no statistically significant increase in average occupational income in the winning counties relative to the runners-up after establishing the university.
 The variance does increase in the winning counties relative to the runners-up, consistent with increasing income inequality as documented using the ACS data in the cross sectional regression results.
 Results using other occupation-based measures of earnings and education produce similar results.